ArchitShah248/SunshineApp/README.md

 - User can select desired location using postal code / map
 - Widget support
 - Phone and tablet resolution support
-- Android wearble support for Square and Round watchfaces
+- Android wearable support for Square and Round watch-faces

 Screenshots
 -----------